abagh0703/football-winner/README.md

 # football-winner
+A website to show predictions for upcoming Football (called Soccer in America) games.
+This is no longer maintained.

 # quick_and_dirty.py
 This is our first pass at a VERY basic model, just to get our feet wet.